 The Promotional Post option is offered for travel businesses who wish to submit an article that promotes and links to their travel service, product, hotel or resort.
 There is a charge for this service and I offer 2 options in promotional post;

-- The travel company or PR agency provides an article and photos which is travel destination related and matches the guidelines below and may contain links to their travel website
+- The travel company or PR agency provides an article and photos which is travel destination related and matches the guidelines below and may mention their travel website

-- I write an article on a topic of a destination that I have visited and the travel company or PR agency provides a short paragraph that may be added at the end of the article together with links to the travel website.
+- I write an article on a topic of a destination that I have visited and the travel company or PR agency provides a short paragraph that may be added at the end of the article to promote the travel website.
 This option normally costs more to reflect the writing of the article

 If you would like costs and any other details concerning Promotional posts, please read the details below and then contact me at